mantaslast/inulti-task/readme.md

-- Check for more convenient tailwind configuraition
+- Check for more convenient tailwind configuration